Sir William Tomlinson, 1st Baronet: Life

 Winston Churchill was challenged to fisticuffs when he referred to Tomlinson as "a miserable old man".

+Last years

-Tomlinson, who was never married, was confined to his house for the last two years of his life.
+Tomlinson was confined to his house for the last two years of his life.
 On his death from a stroke at the age of 74 the baronetcy became extinct.
+His obituary described him as a Conservative of the old school, small and dapper, a man of considerable wealth, a strong friend of the Volunteer movement (he held the rank of Lieutenant Colonel) and an office holder in the Church of England.